Montcada Municipal Museum

-The aim of the Montcada Municipal Museum (Museu Municipal de Montcada), founded in 1982 and housed in the old Casa de la Vila de Montcada i Reixac (Spain) since 1987, aims to recover, conserve and protect local heritage.
-Among its collection, it is worth mentioning the findings from the Iberian settlement of Les Maleses, in the Catalan Coastal Range in the outskirts of Montcada.
+The aim of the Montcada Municipal Museum (Museu Municipal de Montcada), founded in 1982 and housed in the old Casa de la Vila de Montcada i Reixac, Catalonia (Spain) since 1987, aims to recover, conserve and protect local heritage.
+Its collection includes findings from the Iberian settlement of Les Maleses, in the Catalan Coastal Range in the outskirts of Montcada.
 The museum also has a permanent exhibition divided into five areas: the environment, mineralogy and palaeontology; prehistory; the Iberian world; medieval and modern Montcada; and, finally, contemporary Montcada.
 The Museum is part of the Barcelona Provincial Council Local Museum Network.